Scott Allen (politician)

-Scott Allen (born December 18, 1965) is an American businessman and Republican politician.
-He is a member of the Wisconsin State Assembly, representing central Waukesha County.
+Scott Allen (born December 18, 1965) is an American businessman and Republican politician from Waukesha, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 82nd Assembly district since 2025; he previously represented the 97th Assembly district from 2015 to 2025.

 Biography

 From Waukesha, Wisconsin, Scott served in the United States Army Reserve and received his bachelor's degree in political science from University of Wisconsin–Milwaukee and his master's degree in urban planning/public administration.
 He also went to University of Wisconsin–Oshkosh and University of Wisconsin–Waukesha.
 Allen is in the real estate business.
 He also served on the Waukesha Common Council and is a Republican.

 On November 4, 2014, Allen was elected to the Wisconsin State Assembly.
 He serves in Senate District 33, Assembly District 97.

 In 2015, Allen recorded a "Christmas message" for the Wisconsin Assembly Republicans' YouTube channel.
 In that video, he proselytizes, "For those who may watch this who are not Christians, I invite you to consider the hope offered by the Prince of Peace," and he quotes the Bible: “We are not of those who shrink back and are destroyed, but of those who believe and are saved" (Hebrews 10:39).

 In June 2019, Allen criticized flying the Gay Pride flag over the Wisconsin capitol for LGBT Pride Month.
 He tweeted, "Is this any more appropriate than erecting the Christian flag over the Capitol?"
 In an interview with the Associated Press, he stated, the flag "advocates a behavior or lifestyle that some Wisconsin residents may not condone.
 Therefore, it is divisive."

+In May 2025 Allen announced a campaign for Waukesha mayor in 2026, to succeed incumbent mayor Shawn Reilly, who is retiring at the end of his term.

+In July 2025 Allen voted against the 2025-2027 biennial Wisconsin state budget, which had been negotiated between Democratic governor Tony Evers, as well as state legislative leaders from both parties.